 Russell adopted many of his doctrines from the Seventh-Day Adventists, but the JWs began to emphasize door-to-door evangelism and literature distribution after Russell's death and subsequent leadership assumption by Joseph Franklin Rutherford (Jehovah's Witnesses: Christian or Cult?* Biblical Discernment Ministries - Revised 11/01. http://www.rapidnet.com/~jbeard/bdm/Cults/jw.htm).

-Both the JWs and COG's believe that there have been true Christians throughout history.
-However, a major difference is that the COGs believe that they can identify many of them essentially throughout history, while the Jehovah's Witnesses do not attempt to do that.
+Both the JWs and CCOG's believe that there have been true Christians throughout history.
+However, a major difference is that the CCOG believes that it can identify many of them essentially throughout history, while the Jehovah's Witnesses do not attempt to do that.
 There was also nothing in the JW official website that provided earlier history than I was able to locate when I last looked.

 The Jehovah's Witnesses teach that: